lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 The parameter "-radius" specifies the radii of the cylinders in mm.
 The parameter "-equivol" specifies whether or not equivolume correction should be applied to each cylinder.
 **vcylarim** implements parallel computations uses openmp.
 The number of processors to use can be specified with the parameter "-j".
-The output (cylbeta.v) contains four images containing the estimated GLM coefficients.
+The output (cylbeta.v) contains several images as explained above.
-This file should be analyzed in subsequent processing steps using **cylarim_stats**.
+This file can be analyzed in subsequent processing steps using **cylarim_stats**.